Master of Science in Nursing

 - Demonstrate advanced clinical skills in the professional role of an advanced practice nurse or educator.

 - A current unencumbered Registered Nurse license(s).
 One year of experience as a Registered Nurse is preferred.
+Note: For admission to the Adult Gerontology Acute Care Nurse Practitioner program, a minimum of one year experience as a full-time Registered Nurse in an inpatient hospital setting is required.

 - Official transcripts documenting a baccalaureate degree in Nursing from a program accredited by a national organization responsible for nursing accreditation (Accreditation Commission for Education in Nursing (ACNE), Commission on Collegiate Nursing Education (CCNE)or their equivalent).
-Transcripts should document a minimum 3.0cumulative grade point average on a 4.0 scale on all undergraduate coursework.
+Transcripts should document a minimum 3.0 cumulative grade point average on a 4.0 scale on all undergraduate coursework.

 - Two professional letters of recommendation supporting the applicant’s potential for success in the Master’s program from graduate prepared nurses or faculty members who can address the applicant’s potential.